 February may be the end of winter, but that doesn’t mean the chilly temperatures are letting up just yet.
 This month averages highs of 0 degrees Celsius and lows of -8, plus 10 days of rain or snow.

-Perhaps the most obvious things to do around Niagara Falls in the winter is to see the wonder framed with snow, looking like a winter wonderland.
+Perhaps the most obvious thing to do around Niagara Falls in the winter is to see the wonder framed with snow, looking like a winter wonderland.
+This is one of the top things to do at Niagara Falls in the winter.

 Sub-zero temperatures are guaranteed every winter, so you can enjoy Niagara when it looks most like Narnia.
 The mist and spray, plus the chilly winter winds, cover the surroundings with ice sculptures, while the buildup of ice over the falls makes it appear as if the waterfall has frozen over.
 (Actually, the only recorded winter when Niagara Falls completely froze was in 1848, when ice glaciers stopped the flow.)

-What’s more, winter is the least popular time to visit Niagara Falls, with most the estimated 33 million yearly tourists visiting in the summer months, so you’ll be able to enjoy this natural wonder without the crowds.
+What’s more, Niagara Falls in the winter is the least popular time to visit, with most of the estimated 33 million yearly tourists visiting in the summer months, so you’ll be able to enjoy this natural wonder without the crowds.
 Low season also means more availability in terms of accommodation, as well as cheaper prices.

 2. Watch the Fireworks & Illuminations